-Generally the probability of data allocation during c-DRX on-duration is very low under normal DoU cases, as well the ctrl-signal allocation in PDCCH is also relatively rare.
-So WUS could provide considerable power saving gains since it allows UE to skip reception in these parts.
+Statistically, the proportion of PDCCH decodes that deliver control signaling to a specific UE is very small.
 The rationale behind the power saving signal is that with appropriate configuration it can be much more energy efficient to decode a simple power saving signal and return to the inactive state than to perform a full PDCCH decode over multiple search spaces.
+The search space and CORESET used to monitor the power saving signal are specified using the existing mechanisms.

 The PS-offset delay between the wakeup signal and the start of DRX ON may be used (when wake-up is indicated) to update CSI information or perform fine time/frequency tracking as necessary.
+The range of the delay is still to be agreed.

-Initial evaluation suggests that for sparse data traffic (e.g. instant messaging), reductions of the order of 20-30% can be achieved relative to a release 15 DRX cycle.
+Specifications for the power saving signal are still evolving, but initial evaluation suggests that for sparse data traffic (e.g. instant messaging), reductions of the order of 20-30% can be achieved relative to a release 15 DRX cycle.
 For more dense traffic (e.g. FTP, video) the active portion of the DRX cycle is more dominant in determining the UE average power consumption, and power saving gains are correspondingly lower.

-5.4.3 RRM measurements relaxation
+5.4.3 RRM measurement relaxation

-RRM (Radio Resource Management) measurements are an essential part of link management in high mobility scenarios, or poor RF conditions for users in RRC_IDLE or RRC_INACTIVE and this measurement overhead can be a significant component of energy consumption.
+RRM (Radio Resource Management) measurements are an essential part of link management in high mobility scenarios, or if the UE is experiencing poor signal conditions in the serving cell.
+For users in RRC_IDLE or RRC_INACTIVE this measurement overhead can be a significant component of energy consumption.